kursataker/cng562-machine-learning-spring-19/README.md

-Official repository for CENG 562 Spring 2019
+Official repository for CNG 562 Machine Learning Spring 2019 at METU NCC